Ānāpānasati Sutta: Seven factors of awakening

 The sutra then explains how the four tetrads are correlated to the four satipatthanas.
 Next, the sutra explicates how contemplation of the four satipatthanas (Note: Bronkhorst (1985), Dharma and Abhidharma, p.312-314, and Sujato (2006), A history of mindfulness: how insight worsted tranquility in the Satipatthana Sutta, p.264-273, have argued that the 'urtext' of the Satipatthana Sutta only contained the observation of the impure body parts and the observation of the seven awakening factors.) sets in the seven factors of awakening, which bring "clear knowing" and release.

 In East Asian Buddhism

 The Ānāpānasmṛti Sūtra, as the text was known to Sanskritic early Buddhist schools in India, exists in several forms.
 There is a version of the Ānāpānasmṛti Sutra in the Ekottara Āgama preserved in the Chinese Buddhist canon.
 This version also teaches about the Four Dhyānas, recalling past lives, and the Divine Eye.
 The earliest translation of Ānāpānasmṛti instructions, however, was by An Shigao as a separate sutra (T602) in the 2nd century CE.
 It is not part of the Sarvastivada Madhyama Āgama, but is instead an isolated text, although the sixteen steps are found elsewhere in the Madhyama and Samyukta Āgamas.
-The versions preserved in the Samyukta Agama are SA 815, SA 803, SA 810–812 and these three sutras have been translated into English by Thich Nhat Hanh.
+The versions preserved in the Samyukta Agama are SA 815, SA 803, SA 810–812 and these three sutras have been translated into English by Thich Nhat Hanh and Bhikkhu Anālayo.